sourcegraph/sourcegraph-public-snapshot/doc/code_insights/references/incomplete_data_points.md

 You can read more about this case in our [limitations](../explanations/current_limitations_of_code_insights#accuracy-considerations-for-an-insight-query-returning-a-large-result-set).

+If the data is available, the error alert should inform you for which times the search has timed out.

 ## Other errors

 For other errors, please reach out to our support team through your usual channels or at support@sourcegraph.com.